 Our approach is radical and new.
-At iCeMS we are not simply rewriting the rule-book, we are throwing it out of the window.
+At iCeMS we are not simply rewriting the rule-book, we are throwing it out the window.
 Traditional single discipline-based research is not enough for nurturing flexible and innovative ideas.
-Thus at iCeMS biologists, chemists, engineers, physicists, and mathematicians share ideas and work together to devise new ways to integrate cells and materials, to keep creating new science.
+Thus at iCeMS, biologists, chemists, engineers, physicists, and mathematicians share ideas and work together to devise new ways to integrate cells and materials, to keep creating new science.

-iCeMS was established in 2007 as a center of the World Premier International Research Center Initiative (WPI) supported by Japan's ministry of science and has since fostered research excellence and promoted internationalization.
-In 2017, the institute was certified as a WPI Academy center for its level of research and management was recognized as the World Premier Status.
+iCeMS was established in 2007 as a center of the World Premier International Research Center Initiative (WPI Program) supported by Japan's Ministry of Science and has since fostered research excellence and promoted internationalization.
+In 2017, the institute was certified as a WPI Academy center for its level of research and management was recognized as having achieved "world premier status."